halstonblim/reddit_scraper/README.md

 # reddit-scraper

-A daily scraper that collects the top posts and comments from configurable subreddits, deduplicates against the previous day’s data, and optionally pushes each day’s results to a Hugging Face Hub dataset.
+A daily scraper that collects the top posts and comments from configurable subreddits, deduplicates against the previous day’s data, and optionally pushes each day’s results to a Hugging Face Hub dataset - [hblim/top-reddit-posts-daily](https://huggingface.co/datasets/hblim/top_reddit_posts_daily)

 ---